MAPF-Competition/PlanViz/Tracker Transfer.md

 - `outputFile` (type: *str*): Path to the output file without extension (ie. `example/transfer_result`).

 ## Run
-The following example shows how to convert the plan (CSV format) for a single instance involving 300 agents on the map random-32-32-20.
-The input plan and the corresponding scenario file (which details the start and target locations of the agents) can both be found in the `example/` subfolder of this repository.
+The following example shows how to convert the plan (CSV format) for a single instance involving 300 agents on a small grid map with randomly placed obstacles.
+The input MAPF plan and the corresponding scenario file (which details the start and target locations of the agents) can both be found in the `example/` subfolder of this repository.
 The output of this example is an output file which can be passed to PlanViz, and which will be created at location `example/transfer_result`:
 ```bash
 python3 tracker_transfer.py --plan example/random-32-32-20_random_1_300.csv --scen example/random-32-32-20-random-1.scen --outputFile example/transfer_result
 ```